lancopku/Global-Encoding/README.md

 *******************************************************************

 # Citation
-If you use this code for your research, please cite the paper this code is based on: <a href="https://arxiv.org/abs/1805.03989">Global Encoding for Abstractive Summarization</a>:.
+If you use this code for your research, please kindly cite our paper:
 ```
 @inproceedings{globalencoding,
   title     = {Global Encoding for Abstractive Summarization},